penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/08_create_tool_servicenow_create_incident.md

     - Click the `Sign In` button  again

-        **note** please check for errors in the upper right hand corner of your browser.
-Some browers may block popups.
+        **Note** please check for errors in the upper right hand corner of your browser.
+Some browsers may block popups.

         ![ServiceNow Connection - Sign In](./images/08_11_servicenow_connection_sign_in_after_error.png "service now connection sign in")

-1. Click `Allow` granting Logic Apps permision to connect to your ServiceNow instance
+1. Click `Allow` granting Logic Apps permission to connect to your ServiceNow instance

     ![Service Now Grant Permissions](./images/08_12_servicenow_connection_all_permissions.png "service now grant permissions")